-The Khavtgai coal resource area contains a significant coal resource.
-The coal seams are thick and the strip ratio is low such that surface mining methods appear best suited to recover the coal.
+The combined Chandgana properties contain a significant coal resource.
+The coal seams are thick and the strip ratios are low such that surface mining methods appear best suited to recover the coal.
 The coal is of moderate grade and low rank and appears suitable for use as a thermal coal but the large size of the resource and moderate grade suggest the resource may also be suitable for use as a conversion feedstock.

-The Company decided not to mine coal from the Chandgana Tal licenses during the 2015-2016 heating season because of insufficient demand.
-The overlap of a dry lake onto one of the Chandgana Tal licenses as determined under the Long Named Law was resolved.
-The Company will continue to monitor the developments and ensure that it follows the necessary steps in the Amended Law on Implementation to secure its operations and licenses and is fully compliant with Mongolian law.
+The Chandgana Tal property has been mined previously and occasionally during the Company's tenure to meet local demand.
+The Company decided not to mine during the 2016-2017 heating season because of insufficient demand.
+A dry lake was determined by the Ministry of Environment to overlap onto one of the Chandgana Tal licenses as determined under the Long Named Law but was resolved without loss to the Company.
+The Khavtgai Uul property has never been mined.
+The Ministry of Environment determined that a dry lake overlapped the Khavtgai Uul license as defined under the Long Named Law.
+This was resolved by removing the lake area from the license while not affecting the coal resource and mineability.
+The Company will continue to monitor the developments and ensure that it follows the necessary steps in the Amended Law on Implementation to secure its operations and licenses, and is fully compliant with Mongolian law.